Mobile Credential

 Your J-Card…now on your phone!

-With the new J-Card Mobile Credential, Homewood students can use their iPhone, Apple Watch, or Android device to get into their residence hall, print documents at the library, pay for lunch, or shop at the book store.
+With J-Card Mobile Credential, students can use their iPhone, Apple Watch, or Android device to get into their residence hall, print documents at the library, pay for lunch, or shop at the book store.

 Key Features

-- With support for iPhones, Apple Watches, and Android devices, your J-Card is always with you.
+• With support for iPhones, Apple Watches, select Samsung Galaxy Devices and other NFC enabled Android phones, your J-Card is always with you.

-- Works any place on or near the Homewood campus where plastic J-Cards are accepted—including local businesses.
+• Works on the Homewood campus, 555 Penn and Carey Harbor East where plastic J-Cards are accepted—including local businesses near the Homewood Campus.

-- It’s easy to use—simply hold your supported phone or Apple Watch near the same reader where you would tap/swipe your physical J-Card.
+• It’s easy to use—simply hold your supported device with your preferred digital wallet near the same reader where you would tap/swipe your physical J-Card.

 Newly admitted full-time students will receive a physical J-Card at Move-In or program orientation.
 Mobile credential will be made available on the first day of classes for the semester.